zuula uganda cranes

 The Grey Crested Crane Habitat

 These birds are only found in quite dry regions like the dry savanna although when they are setting up their nests, they still choose the rather wetter place to be their habitats.
-They are commonly found in the dry savannah regions of Africa in the south of the Sahara desert, in countries like the DR. Congo, in Uganda, in Kenya, the eastern and southern parts of South Africa and in south of Angola.
+They are commonly found in the dry savannah regions of Africa in the south of the Sahara desert, in countries like the DR. Congo, in Uganda, in Kenya, the eastern and southern parts of South Africa and in south of Angola.applies to the east African crested crane species and the South African crowned crane respectively.

-This bird has got a booming call used in their communication and it entails inflation of the red sac.
-They also make a unique honking sound which is very different from that one from the trumpeting made by the other crane species
+inflation of the red sac.
+They also make a unique honking sound which is very

-the cranes, which has been lost in the other subfamily.
-Crowned cranes also lack a coiled trachea and have loose plumage compared to the other cranes.
+cranes, which has been lost in the other subfamily.
+Crowned cranes also lack a

+of the most cherished birds in the country.
 The Grey Crowned Crane, scientifically known as Balearica regulorum gibbericeps, inhabited Uganda’s swamps and fields long before the coming of tribes in our territory.

 The unusual gracefulness of the Crowned Crane, aptly typifying the country and its people, attracted then Governor of Uganda -Sir Frederick Jackson who, in 1893, chose it to embellish the Union Jack with its exquisite form and heraldic dignity.